temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 The `DefaultTransactionSizeLimit` is configured at 4 MB, representing the maximum allowable transaction size for persisting Event Histories.

-### What are the default limits at the Namespace level in Temporal Cloud?
+### What are the default limits at the Namespace level?

 At the Namespace level, Temporal Cloud sets the following default limits: